mrakgr/Trading-Journal/journal_2025.md

 The Biggest Risk After Nvidia Earnings

 It's really hard to believe that Chris Camillo makes 70% per year given how dumb his takes are.

+6:45pm.
+Sigh, I'd be just like him though if I didn't know how these algorithms actually work and what their limits are.
+Chris is really living the pre-Singularity life.

+I know that the name of the channel is supposed to be ironic, but it's literal.